GKiarie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. add dir to path: export PATH=$PATH:/action
 4. script that counts the number of directories in the PATH:
 5. script that lists environment variables: printenv
+6. script that lists all local variables and environment variables, and functions: set